 Here at Bonallack and Bishop, we are able to help you with your accountant negligence claim – but as you will have seen above, that requires that you have suffered some actual financial loss.
 We cannot help you with any other complaint.

 However, if, despite poor service or misconduct, you haven’t actually suffered financially, what are your options?

-You can complain about your architect.
-Architects have a variety of different qualifications – so depending on the qualifications of your particular accountant you may need to address your complaint to the appropriate regulatory body.
+You can complain about your accountant.
+They have a variety of different qualifications.
+So depending on the qualifications of your particular accountant you may need to address your complaint to the appropriate regulatory body.